 And for governments that want help to put infrastructure at high pain levels, they always listen.
 U.S government could give Carnegie free land for rail-roads but may not give any to a man that wants to build a toothpick factory.
 Similarly, Nigerian government can give goodies to Dangote Refinery and may struggle to offer same to a businessman that wants to import toothbrush

 You may feel bad, but there is a clear path to enjoying conglomerate tax: just accumulate capability and you can control governments.
-It is a universal syndrome, unfortunately.
+It is a universal syndrome, unfortunately.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).